twr14152/go2run/ssh_client/README.md

 In the code you will add your login credentials and hostfile as parameters of the connect function in main.go.

 You can call the hostfile what ever you want.
-The connecting Port is also necessary in the file. hostfile.txt
+It is neccesary to include the connecting port in the file.

+hostfile.txt
 - hostname:port
-- hostname:port
+- ip_address:port

 Main.go calls unique cmd files for each device using the following naming standard to determine the commands to apply to each device.